As healthcare technology transforms the sector, there is risk, rather than security, in sticking with what you know.

 - Patient safety is undermined by an inaccurate or incomplete patient file.

-- Recall management and regulatory compliance is compromised by failure to digitally track the full details of every item.
+- Medical Device recall management and regulatory compliance is compromised by failure to digitally track the full details of every item.

 - Vital supply chain data fails to make it onto the hospital system and into administrative and operational workflows.